omlins/ParallelStencil.jl/README.md

 * [Hydro-mechanical porosity waves 2-D app](#hydro-mechanical-porosity-waves-2-d-app)
 * More to come, stay tuned...

 All miniapp codes follow a similar structure and permit serial and threaded CPU as well as Nvidia GPU execution.
-The first line of each miniapp code permits to enable the CUDA GPU backend upon setting the `USE_GPU` flag to `true`.
+The first line of each miniapp code permits to enable the CUDA.jl GPU backend upon setting the `USE_GPU` flag to `true`.

 All the miniapps can be interactively executed within the [Julia REPL] (this includes the multi-xPU versions when using a single CPU or GPU).
 Note that for optimal performance the miniapp script of interest `<miniapp_code>` should be launched from the shell using the project's dependencies `--project`, disabling array bound checking `--check-bounds=no`, and using optimization level 3 `-O3`.
 ```sh